Oliver-Binns/Website/Content/posts/team-restructure.md

 ## Current Problems

+A majority of the work we do revolves around changes that require input from multiple disciplines.
+This is true of both new work and maintenance.
+When we build a new feature in our mobile app, we do the work for both iOS and Android.
+Often this will require new backend APIs to be built and, since our infrastructure is written in code, sometimes these will even require help from AWS platform specialists.
+When each of these different specialisms sit in different teams, it requires a lot of upfront planning to ensure dependencies are met in the correct order, and if anything goes wrong we would have to replan multiple teams' roadmaps.

 Expert overload - due to no distribution of responsibilities in a more top-down hierarchy Communication overheads - many of our leads spent too much time in meetings Dependency management: especially when things are picked up mid-sprint